mik3f0x/rappers-wiki-db/README.md

 ## Introduction

-Rappers Wiki API is a RESTful API that uses a database pulled from Wikipedia's [List of Rappers](https://en.wikipedia.org/wiki/List_of_hip_hop_musicians).
+Rappers Wiki API is a RESTful API with full CRUD functionality that uses a database pulled from Wikipedia's [List of Rappers](https://en.wikipedia.org/wiki/List_of_hip_hop_musicians).
 There are approximately 3,500 rappers on this list.
 The data was created using a Python script that pulls fields from each rapper’s Wikipedia bio infobox, and outputs to a CSV.
 Translating that CSV into JSON forms the database of this API.

 ## Data Model